Trees of the Adirondacks:

 New York Natural Heritage Program.
 2015.
 Online Conservation Guide for Rich Hemlock-Hardwood Peat Swamp.
 Retrieved 22 February 2017.

 New York Natural Heritage Program.
 2015.
-Onling Conservation Guide for Alpine Sliding Fen.
+Online Conservation Guide for Spruce Flats.
 Retrieved 22 February 2017.

 New York State.
 Adirondack Park Agency.
 Preliminary List of Species Native Within the Adirondack Park Listed Alphabetically by Scientific Name and Sorted by Habit.
 Volume 1.
 Updated 10.23.2006.
 Retrieved 26 January 2017.